-Professional negligence lawyer Emma Slade, looks at the importance of retainer documents in surveyors negligence claims
+Professional negligence lawyer Emma Slade looks at the importance of the retainer in surveyors negligence claims

-The Court of Appeal has placed onerous duties upon surveyors (and by implication, all professionals) when it comes to the duties that they owe their client – even if the surveyor thinks the retainer has been terminated.
+The Court of Appeal has placed onerous duties upon surveyors (and by implication, all professionals) when it comes to the obligations that they owe their client – even if the surveyor thinks the retainer has been terminated.